dakhusainova/blog/content/authors/admin/_index.md

 interests:
   - Python
   - C++
-  - C#
+  - C
   - Unity
   - Physics

 # Education to show in About widget
 education:
   courses:
-    - The first course of study in RUDN university (2021)
+    - course: The first course of study in RUDN university (2021)
+      institution: RUDN University
+      year: 2021

 # Social/Academic Networking